 2.)
 I care about what goes into my body.
 I’m a bit of a health nut, but in reality, God gave us a digestion system so even if I eat something not-so-good for me, it will go through a process and hopefully eliminate some of the bad stuff.
 Our skin, however, has no protective digestive system.
 In fact, everything we put on our skin gets absorbed immediately into our bodies and blood streams.
 While scientists are working out what’s harmful or not to our health, I prefer to err on the side of caution.

 With that in mind, I wanted to create a lotion that would moisturize well, not make me break out, fight wrinkles, and of course, be free of chemicals.
 I am so excited to share with you what I came up with because I think no matter your skin needs, you too will love this cream.

 First, a disclaimer.
 The type of ingredients you use in this lotion will directly affect the quality.
 I used raw organic Shea butter and high-quality essential oils.
 Note: I would never use oils I bought at the drugstore, or from Amazon on my face.
 I get mine from a company called Youngevity but I’m sure there are other great companies out there as well.
 A good indicator that it’s a good oil is the price.
 For instance, the rose essential oil I use in the below lotion costs around $50.
 Ouch, I know.
-You can also buy a frankincense and lavender blend for around $40 – a steal!
-(EEK)
+You can also buy a frankincense and lavender blend for around $40, which is exactly a steal!

 Yes, these are expensive, but if we’re dabbling in making our own products I think it’s a necessary step to ensure quality outcomes.
 Okay, now that that’s over – let’s get to making it!